Updated Feb 2023

 How about money?
 Mmm.
 Doubtful.
 We’ve all heard of billionaires who’ve failed and rags to riches stories of people who had nothing yet now live in mansions.

 Well, I’m sure you’ve heard this before, and you’ll undoubtedly hear it again – because it’s true.

 To achieve success, you need to have the mindset that goes with it.
 There’s just no other way.

 If you stumble into success without the mindset (it can happen), you won’t stay there.
 You’ll fall right back out, and the way back down will be immensely painful.

 So how can you get into the right mindset?
 Well, lucky for you, it’s something you can get into.
-It’s not something you’re born with, and it’s not something outside of your control.
+It’s not something you have to be born with, and it’s not something outside of your control.